PitPietro/pitpietro.github.io/_posts/raspberrypi-arduino/raspberry/2020-10-10-gpiozero-pyqt5.md

 When running code directly on a RPI, any pin can be used.
 When a RPI is controlled remotely, only `PiGPIOFactory` pins can be used, since *pigpio* is the only pin library which supports remote General Purpure Input/Output.

 #### 1.2.4.
 Pin factories
-An additional method of configuring gpiozero objects os to create instances of `PiGPIOFactory` objects.
-With no environmental variables set, you could run a *blink* script like this:
+An additional method of configuring gpiozero objects ss to create instances of `PiGPIOFactory` objects: with no environmental variables set, you could run a *blink* script like this:
 ```python
 from gpiozero import LED
 from gpiozero.pins.pigpio import PiGPIOFactory